Protein Muffins

 Protein Muffins (5 Ingredients!)

 This recipe for protein muffins are perfectly moist, fluffy, and need just 5 ingredients!
-No white flour, no sugar, and no eggs are needed, they pack in over 20 grams of protein!
+Each muffin packs in 20 grams of protein.
+Watch the video below to see how I make it in my kitchen.

 Servings: 8 servings